avnigarg12/WEBDEVELOPMENT-PROJECTS/README.md

-# WEBDEVELOPMENT-TASKS-S-OF-INFOTECH-PRODIGY-
+# WEBCEVELOPMENT PROJECTS
-I have development projects using html , css , and javascript
+I have create  interactive projects using html,css,and javascrit.